MASTER OF ARTS PROGRAM IN SPEECH-LANGUAGE PATHOLOGY

 Foreign Transcripts: Applicants who did not receive an undergraduate degree in the United States must have their degree transcript evaluated by World Education Services.
 This evaluation must document equivalency to a U.S. baccalaureate degree.
 When requesting a transcript evaluation, request a “course-by-course” evaluation with grades.
 Please allow for additional time for your application to be processed.

-All applicants are asked to compose an essay that addresses the applicant’s skills and experiences.
+All applicants are asked to compose two essays that address the applicant’s skills and experiences.
 The exact question to be addressed can be found in the CSDCAS application.
-The essay should be submitted directly to CSDCAS.
+The essays should be submitted directly to CSDCAS.

 Three letters of recommendation are required for admission.
 It is preferred that college instructors provide these recommendations, but past supervisors during employment or volunteer positions are also acceptable.
 Applicants will enter the names and contact information (including email addresses) of three (3) individuals into the online CSDCAS application.
 The application system will prompt the references to submit a reference letter and automatically send them to CSDCAS.
 Please refer to our program page in CSDCAS for additional information.